 The factors that influence the consumer problem-solving process are many and complex.
-For example, as groups, men and women express very different needs and behaviours regarding personal-care products.
-Families with young children tend to make different dining-out choices than single and married people with no children.
+For example, families with young children tend to make different dining-out choices than single and married people with no children.
 A consumer with a lot of prior purchasing experience in a product category might approach the decision differently from someone with no experience.
 As marketers gain a better understanding of these influencing factors, they can draw more accurate conclusions about consumer behaviour.